mmomtchev/nobind/README.md

 ### Troubleshooting

-Most of the work that `nobind` does happens during the C++ compilation of the project.
+Most of the work that `nobind17` does happens during the C++ compilation of the project.
 It is at that moment that the templates will be instantiated.

 As it is often the case with C++ compilation, the errors may be hard to read.